LonJonn/Jango-Notes/README.md

-# OswaldoNotes
+# This is Jango Notes
-Notes of the Oswald
+Notes made in Django